jperez3/taccoform-blog/hugo/content/posts/TFG_P3.md

 * 0 - We're good, no changes were detected
 * 1 - damn, something bad happened
 * 2 - Oh no!
 Drift detected!
+_Note: After running `terraform plan -detailed-exitcode`, you can run `echo $?` to output the exit code of the previous command_

 You can use these exit codes in automation to alert you when changes and/or problems occur.
 One way you can automate this process is through github actions.
 You can create a github actions workflow (which is just a yaml file) to run on a schedule.
 Github action workflows live in your repo's `.github/workflows` folder.